 Analicia is also the author of the chapbook Nonstop Godhead, selected by Rigoberto González for the 2016 Poetry Society of America Chapbook Fellowship 30 and Under, the 2016 DISQUIET International Literary Prize winner in poetry, and her poem “I’m Trying to Write a Poem About a Virgin and It’s Awful” was selected for Best New Poets 2015 by Tracy K. Smith.
 Her poems have appeared or are forthcoming in The New Yorker, Boston Review, Kenyon Review, New England Review, The Iowa Review, and The Antioch Review.
 Analicia holds a BA in English literature from Trinity University and an MFA in poetry from the University of Houston, and currently serves as Director of Communications and Development for the nonprofit Writers in the Schools in Houston, Texas.

 Poems read on this episode are from Virgin by Analicia Sotelo (Minneapolis, Milkweed Editions, 2018).
 Copyright (c) 2018 Analicia Sotelo.
-Reprinted with permission from Milkweed Editions. milkweed.org.
-To pre-order/purchase a copy of the book click here.
+Reprinted with permission from Milkweed Editions, milkweed.org.